Lab 5 - Realtime database

 -

-and the IDataStore<T>
+IHasUKey and the IDataStore<T> interfaces

 In efforts of avoiding code repetition, we will introduce some interfaces that will allow us to treat objects as the interface to help is the CRUD operations.

-app, create a folder called Interfaces
+In the MauiFitness app, create a folder called Interfaces.

 -